Skip to main content

 }

 This implementation overrides the GetDesignerModel method in the CustomReportDesignerController class.
 However, the default ReportDesignerController has a DXXRD predefined path.
-This means that on the client you should set the getDesignerModelAction property to the DXXRD/GetDesignerModel path.
+Set the getDesignerModelAction property to the DXXRD/GetDesignerModel path on the client.

 The following code snippet specifies the getDesignerModelAction property in an Angular application: